 For example, if you had a class at the below location:

 You would create a test class at the following location:

 Note the ‘Test’ label is appended to the end of the class name, this is to differentiate it from a 'normal' class.

 When writing test methods within the test class, you must annotate them with @Test.
 If a method does not have this annotation it will not be called when you run your tests.
 In the below example only the first method will called - the second will not.

 As we are using the jUnit method ‘assertEquals’, we need to statically import this method using the below code:

 import static org.junit.Assert.assertEquals;

-A full list of the methods in the jUnit Assert class are available here.
+A full list of the methods in the jUnit Assert class at official documentation.

 There are two more annotations available to you:

 @After.
 Methods annotated with @Before will get called before every test method while methods annotated @After will get called after every test method.
 These are used to ‘setUp’ (@Before) and ‘tearDown’ (@After) the test environment and while they are not necessary they can cut down on the amount of code required for each test method.